ntnu-itk-autonomous-ship-lab/psbmpc/psbmpc_cxx/libs/psbmpc_lib/README.md

 ### Kinematic Ship Models

 <p> This module implements a minimal kinematic module for the motion of a nearby obstacle with guidance and control, for use in the Obstacle SB-MPC predictions when the PSB-MPC enables obstacles to have their own collision avoidance system.
-The guidance is based on using the Speed over Ground (SOG) and Course over Ground (COG) for the obstacle directly, with some first order time constant delay.  </p>
+The guidance is based on using the Speed over Ground (SOG) and Course over Ground (COG) for the obstacle directly, with first order time constant delay.  </p>
 The model is on the form <br>

 <img src="https://render.githubusercontent.com/render/math?math=x_{k%2B1} = x_{k} %2B \Delta_t U_k \cos(\chi_{k})"> <br>